 These and other steps serve to build a solid foundation for your case.
 When armed with this information, your lawyer may be able to negotiate a fair settlement from the person responsible.

-Your attorney can handle these negotiations, see through the delay tactics, and work to secure a settlement that will compensate you for your injuries and your pain and suffering.
+Your attorney can handle these negotiations, avoid the delay tactics, and work to secure a settlement that will compensate you for your injuries and your pain and suffering.
 If both sides cannot agree on terms, then you have the option of taking your case to trial.

 What if your case goes to trial?
 In Georgia, most vehicles on the road are cars, trucks, vans, and sport utility vehicles (SUVs).
 Motorcycles make up only 2 percent of registered motor vehicles.
 There are even fewer in Fulton County.
 If your case goes to trial, seating sympathetic fellow motorcycle riders on a jury is slim without our lawyers carefully screening them.
-Otherwise, the jurors may bring the same anti-motorcycle bias against you.
+Otherwise, the jurors may bring the same anti-motorcycle bias against you during the trial.

 Most jurors have never ridden a motorcycle in their lives, so they may find it difficult to understand the appeal of motorcycle riding.
-They may also assume the motorcycle rider was at fault before hearing the facts.
+They may also assume all motorcycle riders are at fault before hearing the facts.

 Skilled Atlanta motorcycle accident attorneys can help educate jurors and encourage them to review the facts.
-Our accident lawyers use vast trial experience to accurately convey to the jury that your accident, like many motorcycle accidents, was caused by a negligent driver who did not respect your rights on the road.
+Our accident lawyers use their vast trial experience to accurately explain to the jury how your crash, like many motorcycle accidents, was caused by a negligent driver who did not respect your rights on the road.

 How Much Will I Receive for My Motorcycle Accident Settlement?

-While there are no guarantees of any amount in a personal injury court case, successful settlements usually consist of economic and non-economic damages.
+While there are no guarantees of any settlement or verdict amount in a personal injury court case, successful settlements usually consist of economic and non-economic damages.
+These types of losses will vary depending on the rider involved, the type of injuries, and how well the rider is expected to recover.

 Economic Damages

 Accidents are expensive.
-With serious injuries, you need to go to the hospital for medical care.
+With serious injuries, you need to go to the hospital for immediate medical care.
 Your doctors need to thoroughly assess and treat your injuries.
 You may be prescribed medication to help you recover.
-You may also need to undergo physical therapy as part of your recovery process.
+You may also need to undergo surgery and then physical therapy as part of your recovery process.
 You can expect significant medical expenses after a motorcycle crash.

-While all of this is happening, you may need to miss work, depending on your job responsibilities and your injuries.
-Missing work and lost wages can take a financial toll.
+While all of this is happening, you may miss work, depending on your job responsibilities and your injuries.
+Missing work and lost income can take a financial toll.
 And if your injuries are severe enough, you may never be able to return to your job again.

-All these financial costs are grounds for compensation.
-Called economic damages, they include any direct cost to you that stems from your accident.
+All these financial losses are compensable as legal damages.
+The losses you can verify through documentation, receipts, and bills are called economic damages, and they include any direct cost to you that stems from your accident.

 Non-Economic Damages

-Non-economic damages are those you cannot attach a firm dollar value to.
+Non-economic damages are those you cannot attach a firm dollar value to because they are intangible and will vary tremendously from person to person.
 Traditionally, pain and suffering is the phrase most people think of when they hear about non-economic damages.
+Other types of non-economic damages can include the loss of life enjoyment, mental or emotional anguish, and damage to personal relationships.

-If you have suffered physically, emotionally, and psychologically, you deserve financial compensation for your troubles.
+If you have suffered physically, emotionally, and psychologically, you deserve financial compensation for your non-economic losses.

-Most motorcycle accidents occur when a car driver fails to yield the right-of-way to a motorcyclist.
+Most motorcycle accidents occur when another vehicle driver fails to yield the right-of-way to a motorcyclist.

-- The driver was careless and did not check for motorcycles before changing lanes.
+• A careless driver who did not check for motorcycles before changing lanes.

-- A negligent driver was looking at their cell phone instead of paying attention to the road.
+• A negligent driver who was looking at their cell phone instead of paying attention to the road.

 Georgia passed a 2017 law forbidding drivers from using cell phones without hands-free features.
 They may not text or send emails while driving, as those activities force drivers to take their attention away from the road.
 Distracted driving is the cause of many collisions, not just motorcycle crashes.